Author: Dr. Jean-Paul Rodrigue

 2. A New Context for Transportation: The Post-Fordist Era (1970-2000s)

 Before the introduction of containers, loading and unloading at ports could account for between 50% and 70% of the cost of break bulk shipping.
-Containers, the main agents of the modern international transport system, enabled increased flexibility of freight transport, mainly by reducing transshipment costs and delays; handling a container requires about 25 to 40 times less labor than its equivalent in bulk freight.
+Containers, the main agents of the modern international transport system, enable increased freight transport flexibility, mainly by reducing transshipment costs and delays; handling a container requires about 25 to 40 times less labor than its equivalent in bulk freight.
 Loading and unloading operations that required days could now be done in a matter of hours.
 The first containerships were spending about 18% of their operational time at ports while a breakbulk ship would spend 40%.
 From a cost perspective, the cost of loading and unloading cargo went from about $5 per ton for breakbulk cargo to about 15 cents per ton with containers.
 This enabled further the unitization trend brought forward by the pallet, particularly since pallets could be loaded into containers.
 The initial attempts at containerization thus aimed are reducing maritime transshipment costs and time.
 Later on, the true potential of containerization became clear when interfacing with other modes became an operational reality, mainly between maritime, rail, and road transportation.